McFly: Television and film appearances

 The band had their own McFly on the Wall documentary series in 2011.
 It followed the band as they embarked on their latest UK tour.
 It ran for 6 episodes.
 The first episode aired on Five Star on 11 May, and the last episode aired on 15 June.
 In 2012 McFly appeared on the celebrity edition of Deal or No Deal in which they won £10,000 for their chosen charities.

 On 8 December 2012, McFly appeared as themselves on ITV in a one-off special called The McFly Show.
 It featured special guests, comedy sketches and the band performing their hit songs.

 On 23 March 2013, McFly performed a one-off concert as part of an event organised by World Wide Fund for Nature (WWF) for Earth Hour 2013 which was broadcast live via YouTube.

 On 21 September 2013, McFly were the guest band on the BBC One show When Miranda Met Bruce with Miranda Hart and Bruce Forsyth.

 Since 2017, Jones has appeared as a coach on The Voice Kids UK.
 This is aired on ITV.

+In 2021, Fletcher took part in the 19th season of the UK TV series Strictly Come Dancing.
+He and his partner, Amy Dowden, were eliminated 8th.

+In 2023, Judd announced he would compete in Celebrity Race Across the World, with his mother, Emma.
+The mother/son duo came 2nd place in the race overall.

+In 2024, Jones won Series 5 of The Masked Singer UK as "Piranha" covering hits including "It's All Coming Back to Me now", which peaked at number two on the UK singles chart.

+In 2024, Jones and Fletcher appeared and won as coaches on The Voice UK with their finalist AVA.
+They were the first double chair for the UK series.
+This is aired on ITV.

+In 2024, Jones won the twenty-fourth series of I'm a Celebrity...Get Me Out of Here.